763-586-9988

 TMJ Therapy

 Once your dentist evaluates your temporomandibular joint, he/she can show you various stretches or exercises to help you self manage your symptoms.
-Your dentist may also recommend to fabricate a custom mouthguard to help prevent teeth grinding and/or clenching during sleep.
+Your dentist may also recommend fabricating a custom mouthguard to help prevent teeth grinding and/or clenching during sleep.

 Most dentists who specialize in the treatment of TMD often include physical therapy in your TMD treatment plan.
 Additionally,